MrPeanutButterz/Bitburner/README.md

 Weakens the security, grows the balance, hacks the money avaliable, grows server money incremental on every hack + 1%.

+***Arguments - optional***
+1. specify the server to start hacking it.

 `netStumbler.js`

 This is a basic hack script, the purpose of which is to kickstart your game... it will install serverExploid.js on every server it has access to.
-Start hacking any server with te provided argument.
+Start hacking any server with te provided argument or if non is given it will find one for you.

 ***Arguments - optional***
 1. specify the server to start hacking it